-The Audit Committee has been delegated the task of overseeing significant financial risks facing us and steps management has undertaken to control them reporting back to the Board regarding the same.
-In 2020, the Audit Committee reviewed with management in particular the risks and mitigation strategies related to cybersecurity and security programs related to our information technology systems.
+The Audit Committee has been delegated the task of overseeing significant financial risks facing us and steps management has undertaken to mitigate these risks.
+The Audit Committee reports back to the Board regarding these risks.
+In 2021, the Audit Committee reviewed with management, in particular, the risks and mitigation strategies related to cybersecurity and the security programs related to our information technology systems.
+The Audit Committee is also responsible for the following:

-- Appoints, approves the compensation of, reviews the performance of, and assesses the independence of our independent registered public accounting firm - Approves audit and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm - Reviews the audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements - Reviews and discusses with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures and critical accounting policies - Reviews the adequacy of our internal control over financial reporting; establishes policies and procedures for the receipt and retention of accounting-related complaints and concerns - Recommends whether our audited financial statements shall be included in our annual reports on Form 10-K - Prepares the audit committee report to be included in our annual proxy statements - Reviews all related-person transactions - Reviews policies related to financial risk assessment and management - Establishes, maintains, and oversees our Global Code of Conduct - Assists the Nominating and Corporate Governance Committee by overseeing our compliance program with respect to legal and regulatory requirements impacting areas of financial risk - Annually reviews and reassesses the adequacy of the Audit Committee charter and performs other duties, as specified in the charter members of the Compensation Committee satisfy the current Nasdaq and SEC independence standards
+- · Appoints, approves the compensation of, reviews the performance of, and assesses the independence of our independent registered public accounting firm - · Approves audit and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm - Reviews the audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements - Reviews and discusses with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures and critical accounting policies - Reviews the adequacy of our internal control over financial reporting; establishes policies and procedures for the receipt and retention of accounting-related complaints and concerns - Recommends whether our audited financial statements shall be included in our annual reports on Form 10-K - Prepares the audit committee report to be included in our annual proxy statements - Reviews all related-person transactions - · Reviews policies related to financial risk assessment and management - · Establishes, maintains, and oversees our Global Code of Conduct - Assists the Nominating and Corporate Governance Committee by overseeing our compliance program with respect to legal and regulatory requirements impacting areas of financial risk - · Annually reviews and reassesses the adequacy of the Audit Committee charter and performs other duties, as specified in the charter